tubs-eis/VANAGA/README.md

 VANAGA is an open-source tool, which optimizes the instruction-set encoding in embedded processors using a one- and multi-objective (NSGA-II) Genetic Algorithm (GA).

+The VANAGA tool is described in the following paper.
+If you are using VANAGA, please cite it as follows:
+>M. Weißbrich, J. A. Moreno-Medina, and G. Payá-Vayá.
+>"**Using Genetic Algorithms to Optimize the Instruction-Set Encoding on Processor Cores**".
+>*2021 10th International Conference on Modern Circuits and Systems Technologies (MOCAST)*, 2021, accepted for publication.

 ## Table of contents

 [Getting started](#Getting-started)